siddiqskm/genkg/README.md

 # genkg

-## Generic Recommendation Engine As a Service
+## Knowledge Graph-Based Generic Recommendation Engine As a Service

 ### Steps to Deploy